OfficeDev/office-js-docs-pr/docs/excel/call-excel-apis-from-custom-function.md

 To call into the Office.js APIs you first need a context.
 Use the [Excel.RequestContext](/javascript/api/excel/excel.requestcontext) object to get a context.
 Then use the context to call the APIs you need in the workbook.

 The following code sample shows how to use `Excel.RequestContext` to access a cell through a custom function and then return the value of that cell.
-In this sample, the `address` is passed into the Excel JavaScript API [Worksheet.getRange](/javascript/api/excel/excel.worksheet#getRange_address_) and must be entered as a string.
-So for example, the custom function entered into the Excel UI should follow the pattern `=CONTOSO.GETRANGEVALUE("A1")`, where `"A1"` is the address of the cell from which you'll retrieve the value.
+In this sample, the `address` is passed into the Excel JavaScript API [Worksheet.getRange](/javascript/api/excel/excel.worksheet#getRange_address_) method and must be entered as a string.
+For example, the custom function entered into the Excel UI must follow the pattern `=CONTOSO.GETRANGEVALUE("A1")`, where `"A1"` is the address of the cell from which you'll retrieve the value.

 > [!NOTE]
 > This code sample only works properly if you're using a shared JavaScript runtime.
 To set up a shared JavaScript runtime, see [Configure your Office Add-in to use a shared JavaScript runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md).